nspcc-dev/neofs-spec/06-blockchain/03-container.md

     type: ByteArray
 ```

-StartEstimation notification.
-This notification is produced when Storage nodes should exchange estimation values of container sizes among other Storage nodes.
+ContainerQuotaSet notification.
+This notification is produced when container's owner sets \(updates\) size limitation for storage used for all objects in this container.

 ```
-StartEstimation:
+ContainerQuotaSet
+  - name: ContainerID
+	type: Hash256
-  - name: epoch
+  - name: LimitValue
 	type: Integer
+  - name: Hard
+	type: Boolean
 ```

-StopEstimation notification.
-This notification is produced when Storage nodes should calculate average container size based on received estimations and store it in Container contract.
+UserQuotaSet notification.
+This notification is produced when container's owner sets \(updates\) size limitation for storage used for all objects in \_all\_ containers he owns.

 ```
-StopEstimation:
+UserQuotaSet
+  - name: UserID
+	type: ByteArray # 25 byte N3 address
-  - name: epoch
+  - name: LimitValue
 	type: Integer
+  - name: Hard
+	type: Boolean
 ```

 #### Contract methods